 What are the best PS5 football games?
-The top games on the sport let us play out our dreams of becoming a pro player or manager Harnessing the power of the PS5, these titles now look like the real thing, too.
+The top soccer games let us play out our dreams of becoming a pro player or manager.
+Harnessing the power of the PS5, the best PS5 football games now look like the real thing, too.
 If you can’t make it to your club’s stadium at 3pm on a Saturday, settling into a PlayStation session is the next best thing.

 Our collection of the best football games on PS5 includes hyper-realism, arcade action, detailed management and…multicoloured bean footballers.
 Yes, we write about the best games of all time – why do you ask?